 The initial screening will be based on your scholarship application, letters of recommendation and a digital portfolio.

-Application requirements include two letters of recommendation, a resume of your artistic or art historical background (including courses taken and involvement in arts organizations), other academic activities and a short essay.
-You are also asked to submit a digital portfolio.
+Application requirements include two letters of recommendation, a resume of your artistic or art historical background (including courses taken and involvement in arts organizations) See Sample, other academic activities and a short essay.
+You are also asked to submit a digital portfolio for studio art and graphic design applicants.
 If your interest is in art history or museum studies, we ask that you submit an essay in lieu of the portfolio.

 Note: Digital portfolios and writing samples will not be returned.